The secret WD-40 formula lives in a San Diego bank vault - NewsBreak

 They believe deeply in the power of WD-40, the seemingly do-it-all water displacer known for its yellow and blue can with the red top.
 Ridge said they know customers are believers too, confident in the product that’s the backbone of a company with annual sales in the hundreds of millions of dollars with some 2,000 unique uses submitted by the people who know it best.

-“We’re in the memories business,” Ridge said in a June phone interview with FOX5SanDiego.com.
+“We’re in the memories business,” Ridge said in a June phone interview with Nexstar’s KSWB.
 “We create positive lasting memories fixing things around the world.”

 Those memories date back generations to the early 1950s and the then-Rocket Chemical Company, historian and longtime UC San Diego professor Iris Engstrand wrote in “ WD-40: San Diego’s Marketing Miracle .”
 It was the work of Iver Norman Lawson, who was tasked by a naval commander friend with helping the U.S. Navy prevent corrosion on the gears of ships, which was able to be done on the 40th such experiment — hence, the company’s name.